ustunb/actionable-recourse/README.md

 #### CBC + Pyomo

-If you are unable to obtain CPLEX, you can also work with an open-source solver.
-This requires the following steps (which you can do *before* you)
+If you do not want to use CPLEX, you can also work with an open-source solver.
+In this case, complete the following steps before you install the library:

 1. Download and install [CBC](https://github.com/coin-or/Cbc) from [Bintray](https://bintray.com/coin-or/download/Cbc)
 2. Download and install `pyomo` *and* `pyomo-extras` [(instructions)](http://www.pyomo.org/installation)

-## Development
+## Development and Contributing

 We're actively working to improve this package and make it more useful.
 If you come across bugs, have comments or suggestions, or want to help out, let us know.
 We welcome any and all contributions!
 For more info on how to contribute, check out [these guidelines](https://github.com/ustunb/actionable-recourse/blob/master/CONTRIBUTING.md).
 Thank you community!

-#### Roadmap
+### Roadmap

 - `Contributing.md`
 - support for categorical variables in `ActionSet`